auth0/auth0.net/docs/index.md

 using Auth0.ManagementApi;
 ```

-To start using the API, you need to create an instance of the @Auth0.ManagementApi.ManagementApiClient class, passing a token and the URL to the Management API of your Auth0 instance:
+To start using the API, you need to create an instance of the <a href="/api/Auth0.ManagementApi.ManagementApiClient.html#Auth0_ManagementApi_ManagementApiClient">ManagementApiClient</a> class, passing a token and the URL to the Management API of your Auth0 instance:

 ```
 var client = new ManagementApiClient("token", new Uri("https://auth0-dotnet-integration-tests.auth0.com/api/v2"));